qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

   ; Tags are in comma separated value format, spaces are allowed within the ; tag name.
-  ; Tags should be in english language.
-Please also check for existing tags and ; synoninms before creating a new one. tags=wkt,raster,hello world
+  ; Tags should be in English language.
+Please also check for existing tags and ; synonyms before creating a new one. tags=wkt,raster,hello world

   ; these metadata can be empty, they will eventually become mandatory.